kode4food/ale/docstring/partial.md

 tags: ["function"]
 ---

-Returns a new Function whose initial arguments are pre-bound to those provided.
-When that Function is invoked, any provided arguments will simply be appended to the pre-bound arguments before calling the original Function.
+Returns a new function whose initial arguments are pre-bound to those provided.
+When that function is invoked, any provided arguments will simply be appended to the pre-bound arguments before calling the original function.

 #### An Example